twocs/gin/README.md

 }
 ```

-* `c.ShouldBindBodyWith` stores body into the context before binding.
+- `c.ShouldBindBodyWith` stores the body into the context before binding.
 This has
-a slight impact to performance, so you should not use this method if you are
+a slight impact to performance, so you should not use this method if it is
-enough to call binding at once.
+sufficient to call binding only once.
-* This feature is only needed for some formats -- `JSON`, `XML`, `MsgPack`,
+- This feature is only needed for some formats -- `JSON`, `XML`, `MsgPack`,
 `ProtoBuf`.
 For other formats, `Query`, `Form`, `FormPost`, `FormMultipart`,
 can be called by `c.ShouldBind()` multiple times without any damage to
 performance (See [#1341](https://github.com/gin-gonic/gin/pull/1341)).

-### Bind form-data request with custom struct and custom tag
+### Bind Request Form-Data to an External Struct with Custom Tags

 ```go
 const (